sneha2422/voice-agent/README.md

+Here is the fully corrected README:

+---

 # 🎙 Voice Input Interface for aider

 A hands-free voice interface that wraps **[aider](https://aider.chat)** — the open-source terminal AI coding agent — and lets you drive it entirely through spoken commands.
-Every utterance is captured from your microphone, transcribed via **OpenAI Whisper**, and sent to aider's stdin as if you had typed it.
+Every utterance is captured from your microphone, transcribed via **Groq Whisper** (whisper-large-v3, free tier), and sent to aider's stdin as if you had typed it.

 ---